Form 16 Part A and Part B Reconciliation for AY 2026-27

 Should I get CA review before filing?

-Use CA review when the facts are not routine, when there is refund or notice risk, or when the return includes capital gains, trading income, foreign assets, business income, regime changes, or AIS/TDS mismatch.
+CA review makes sense when the facts are not routine — when there is refund or notice risk, capital gains, trading income, foreign assets, business income, regime changes, or an AIS/TDS mismatch.

 CA technical review note

 For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+When the position depends on timing — Form 16 issue date, AIS updates, TDS return processing, e-verification deadline, revised-return window, or notice response window — the relevant date should appear next to the decision.

 The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
-The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.
+This article is not legal advice for any specific taxpayer without reviewing that taxpayer's own documents.

 Final takeaway